pcsom/foster-db-system/README.md

 **1. ACCOUNT MANAGEMENT**

-The user may edit any of their information.
-For example, the following shows the page for editing the type of care the user provides:
+The user may edit any of their information, including personal info, the type of care they provide, and info about their children.
+The following shows the page for editing information about the type of care the user provides:

 ![](https://i.imgur.com/VgB5MaZ.png)